On occasion, critics of the Canadian Taxpayers Federation ask why the CTF doesn’t publish its donors’ names, addresses and the amount they give.

 AN EXEMPLARY FUNDING MODEL

-It is incredibly humbling that 24,103 Canadians voluntarily reach into their wallets each year and provide a donation with their after-tax dollars to support the work we do.
+It’s incredibly humbling that over 23,000 Canadian voluntarily reach into their wallets each year and provide a donation with their after-tax dollars to support the work we do.

 We’re proud of the vast network of donors that we’ve worked hard to develop over the years.
 We’re even prouder of the fact most donors donate again and again, year after year.